harmony 鸿蒙ServiceExtensionAbility

 Overview

-ServiceExtensionAbility is an ExtensionAbility component of the service type that provides capabilities related to background services.
+ServiceExtensionAbility is an ExtensionAbility component of the SERVICE type that provides capabilities related to background services.
 It holds an internal ServiceExtensionContext, which provides a variety of APIs for external systems.

 • Starting: In the case that AbilityA starts ServiceB, they are weakly associated.
 After AbilityA exits, ServiceB remains running.